Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

 A clever optimization is to move the leaf up the tree so it becomes a direct child of the root.
 That way, the next time you call `find` on that leaf, it will run much more quickly.
-An even more clever idea is that we could do the same thing to *every* node that is on the path from the leaf to the root, connecting each node to the root as we traverse up the tree.
+An even more clever idea is that we could do the same thing to *every* node that is on the path from the leaf to the root.
+Specifically, when we call `find` on an item, all of the nodes that were traversed upon going up the tree (to the root) are updated so that they are now connected directly to the root.
 This optimization is called **path compression**.
 Once you find an item, path compression will make finding it (and all the nodes on the path to the root) in the future faster.

 The runtime for any combination of $$f$$ `find` and $$u$$ `union` operations takes $$\Theta(u + f \alpha(f+u,u))$$ time, where $$\alpha$$ is an *extremely*